aws-samples/avp-petstore-sample/README.md

     1. Under the groups tab in Cognito, click “create group”
     ![Custom Group Creation](static/PetStore-05.png)
     2. Group names need to be exactly as shown, these group names are part of the tokens issued by Cognito and will be used for Role-based access control (RBAC)
-    3. The “Customer” group needs to include “abhi” and one of the other users you have created (the one without employmentStoreCode attribute)
+    3. The “Customer” group needs to include “abhi” and the other "customer" user you have created
-    4. The “Store-Owner-Role“ group should include the user with employmentStoreCode attribute Cognito user pool now has the users and groups needed for demonestration of this application.
+    4. The “Store-Owner-Role“ group should include the store-owner user with employmentStoreCode attribute Cognito user pool now has the users and groups needed for demonestration of this application.
 ### Managing permissions in Amazon Verified Permissions:
 In this section, we will create Amazon Verified Permissions policy-store, schema and policies to represent the authorization model for the application.